 The ALAC strongly opposes the concept and implementation of Contract Co.
 The creation of this entity is driven by the principle of separability - the ability to sever all ties between the IANA function and ICANN.
-Since all parties seem be believe that the current service level is high, and that there is no reason to consider such separation at the moment, and the price of the service is already zero, the only motivation is that at some time in the future, the service level degrades or that ICANN otherwise mismanages or attempts to manipulate IANA.
-The ALAC believes that the Accountability CCWG can introduce changes to ICANN to ensure that such problems can be remedied without having to risk a transition to a brand new and untested IANA service to manage the Root Zone and without risking having to break the IANA Root Zone management from the other IANA functions (since it is unclear that the IETF and RIRs will be dissatisfied at the same time, or would choose to work with Contract Co to select a new IANA operator.
+All parties seem to believe that the current service level is high, and that there is no reason to consider such separation at the moment.
+Given that the price of the service is already zero, the only motivation for moving is that at some time in the future, the service level degrades or that ICANN otherwise mismanages or attempts to manipulate IANA.
+The ALAC believes that the Accountability CCWG can introduce changes to ICANN to ensure that such problems can be remedied without having to risk a transition to a brand new and untested IANA service to manage the Root Zone and without risking having to break the IANA Root Zone management from the other IANA functions (since it is unclear that the IETF and RIRs will be dissatisfied at the same time, or would choose to work with the MRT and Contract Co. to select a new IANA operator.